Pasquerilla West Hall (University of Notre Dame)

-Pasquerilla West is one of the 32 Residence Halls on the campus of the University of Notre Dame and one of the 14 dorms for women students.
+Pasquerilla West is one of the 33 Residence Halls on the campus of the University of Notre Dame and one of the 15 dorms for women students.
 It is commonly known as PW or P-Dub.
 It is located on Mod Quad, between North Dining Hall and its twin dorm Pasquerilla East Hall.

 History

 Pasquerilla West Hall was built in 1981 as a gift from Frank J. and Sylvia Pasquerilla.
 PW and its twin, Pasquerilla East, initially were built with the expectation that Pasquerilla's twin daughters would each occupy one of the halls during their senior years.
 At the time, the couple's donation of $7 million was the largest in the school's history by a living person.
 Initially, Frank Pasquerilla wanted the gift to be anonymous, but Fr.
 Theodore Hesburgh convinced him to disclose his name since it might attract other donors.

 The two halls were dedicated on November 13 and 14, 1981, with a series of events attended by Frank J. and Sylvia Pasquerilla and the inaugural residents of the halls.
 The events included a Dedication Musicale, Italian opera music program held in the library auditorium, a show of Italian art in the Snite Museum of Art, culminating in the "festa di Pasquerilla," an Italian cuisine luncheon in Stepan Center.

 Frank J Pasquerilla was an entrepreneur of Italian descent from Johnstown, Pennsylvania.
 He was the president in 1953 and eventually sole owner in 1961 of Crown American construction company, and later invested in shopping malls and hotels.
 Frank Pasquerilla was a philanthropist for many cultural institutions in the Johnstown areas such as the University of Pittsburgh at Johnstown and for many Catholic colleges, including Georgetown University and St. Francis College and was Knight Commander of the Order of St. Gregory the Great.

 The current rector is Emily Orsini, who graduated from Lourdes University with a bachelor's degree in interdisciplinary studies and the University of Toledo with a master's degree in higher education.
+PDub most recently won Women's Hall of the Year in the 2022–2023 academic year.